Background pattern

 Other medicines and Zejula

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy

-Driving and operating machines
+Driving and using machines

 Zejula contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, talk to them before taking this medicine.

-3. How to Take Zejula
+3. How to take Zejula

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the instructions for taking this medicine exactly as your doctor or pharmacist has told you.
+If you are unsure, talk to your doctor or pharmacist again.

-For ovarian cancer that has recurred (relapsed)
+For ovarian cancer that has come back (recurred)

-The recommended initial dose is 300 mg (three 100 mg tablets) taken together once a day, without food (at least 1 hour before or 2 hours after a meal) or with a light meal.
+The recommended starting dose is 300 mg (three 100 mg tablets) taken together once a day, without food (at least 1 hour before or 2 hours after a meal) or with a light meal.

 Your doctor may adjust your starting dose if you have liver problems.